Gokuldroid/Gokuldroid.github.io/contents/posts/2020-05-03-eval-documentation-frameworks-for-personal-projects.md

   - Based on python might not work very well with other frontend tools.

 **[Docusaurus](https://v2.docusaurus.io/):**

 There are two major versions of docusaurus. versions two is still in beta and it doesn't have some of the features of version one. but the road map of docusaurus 2 seemed interesting to me.
 So I wanted to give it a try for my blog.

 **Pros:**
   - It is maintained by Facebook.
   - Easily themeable.
-It uses [infima](https://facebookincubator.github.io/infima) under the hood (this also still in beta).
+It uses [infima](https://facebookincubator.github.io/infima) under the hood (Note: this also still in beta).
   - It comes with a lot of predefined configurations.
   - Lots of facebook's open-source projects use this for documentation.
   - It has lots of flexibility.